 Fines of up to $5000 for individuals and $25,000 for corporations can apply in the case of a severe breach if legal action is taken in WA.

-In WA the law refers to The National Transport Commission (NTC) Load Restraint Guide – Second Edition 2004.
-The loading requirements are contained in the Road Traffic (Vehicles) Regulations 2014, which specifically reference the 2004 Load Restraint Guide guidance material and performance standards in the Load Restraint Guide – Second Edition 2004.
-These performance standards stated on page 186 of the 2004 Guide.
+In WA the loading requirements are contained in the Road Traffic (Vehicles) Regulations 2014, which specifically references the guidance material and performance standards in the Load Restraint Guide – Second Edition 2004.
+These performance standards stated on page 186 of the 2004 Guide are law in WA.

 An updated Load Restraint Guide 2018 is also available.
-Both provide anyone transporting a load with basic safety principles which should be followed for the safe carriage of loads.
+Both guides provide anyone transporting a load with basic safety principles which should be followed for the safe carriage of loads.
 The legal intent of the performance standards has not changed between editions.
 In practice, there is no material difference between the performance standards as presented in the 2004 and 2018 editions.
 Therefore the guidance materials contained in both the 2004 edition and the 2018 Load Restraint Guide provide information on how you may meet the performance standards.
 However, the guidance material in the 2004 Guide is the law in WA.

 Load Restraint and Heavy Vehicles in WA

 For operational queries about load restraint for heavy vehicles in Western Australia please got to the Main Roads website or contact Heavy Vehicle Services on 138 HVO (138 486).
 Information about unsecured or unsafe loads can also be reported to this number.

 Load Restraint – Expertise and Courses in WA

 Transafe WA recommend:

 - One-day and short load restraint courses delivered by Illuminate Group